grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 ### Grafana Enterprise Traces helm chart values

-A complete example for GET is as follows.
+The values in the example below provide configuration values for GET.

 ```yaml
 ---